 - Nipple damage or pain

-An active forum, where topical issues may be raised, case studies discussed, questions posed and answered, links to additional information provided, etc, is facilitated by an experienced Lactation Consultant and is an integral part of the course.
-Reading this forum and contributing to it will enhance your learning and that of your colleagues.
+An active forum, where topical issues may be raised, case studies discussed, questions posed and answered, links to additional information provided, etc, is facilitated by an experienced IBCLC and is an integral part of the course.
+Reading and participating in this forum will enhance your learning experience and that of your colleagues.

 - All required reading materials and resources are available online.